rexdotsh/ctf-writeups/GPN CTF 2024/rev/parabox/README.md

 https://github.com/rex69420/ctf-writeups/assets/65942753/f5677c77-4681-4f7d-a434-401f05d6c5e6

 If you've made it this far, thank you for reading the writeup!
 I hope you enjoyed it as much as I did attempting to solve this challenge.
-If you have any questions, suggestions, or improvements, feel free to contact me at `@rex.sh` on Discord.
+If you have any questions, suggestions, or improvements, feel free to contact me at `@rex.wf` on Discord.